-Injectable Follicle Stimulating Hormones (Follistim AQ, Gonal-f, Gonal-f-RFF, or Menopur (menotropins)) for Ovarian Stimulation in Conjunction with In Vitro Fertilization or Intracytoplasmic Sperm Injection
+Injectable Follicle Stimulating Hormones (Follistim AQ, Gonal-f, Gonal-f, Gral-f, or Menopur (menotropins)), Pregnyl, Novarel (urinary derived human chorionic gonadotropins) for Ovarian Stimulation in Conjunction with In Vitro Fertilization or Intracytoplasmic Sperm Injection

-Requests for Follistim AQ, Gonal-f, Gonal-f-RFF, Menopur, Ovidrel (recombinant human chorionic gonadotropin) or Pregnyl, Novarel (urinary derived human chorionic gonadotropins), with Lupron Depot (gonadotropin releasing hormone agonists) or leuprolide acetate (immediate release) or Cetrotide, Ganirelix (antagonists) may be approved for a maximum of 3 cycles of ovarian stimulation in conjunction with in vitro fertilization or intracytoplasmic sperm injection in an infertile individual or couple if the following criteria are met:
+Requests for Follistim AQ, Gonal-f, Gonal-f-RFF, Menopur, Ovidrel (recombinant human chorionic gonadotropin) or Pregnyl, Novarel (urinary derived human chorionic gonadotropins), with Lupron Depot (gonadotropin releasing hormone agonists) or leuprolide acetate

+(immediate release) or gonadotropin-releasing hormone antagonists (Cetrotide (cetrorelix acetate), ganirelix) may be approved for a maximum of 3 cycles of ovarian stimulation in conjunction with in vitro fertilization or intracytoplasmic sperm injection in an infertile (infertility defined clinically in men or women who cannot achieve a successful pregnancy after 12 months or more of appropriate, timed unprotected intercourse or 6 cycles of therapeutic donor insemination, diagnosed as a couple) individual or couple if the following criteria are met:

-- I. The couple has a diagnosis of severe male factor infertility; OR - II.
-The individual has a diagnosis of bilateral tubal occlusion; OR - III.
+- I. The couple has a diagnosis of severe male factor infertility: OR - II.
+The individual has a diagnosis of bilateral tubal occlusion: OR - III.
 The individual has a diagnosis of unexplained infertility that has not responded to ovarian induction therapy.

-Injectable Follicle Stimulating Hormones (Follistim AQ, Gonal-f, Gonal-f-RFF, Menopur (menotropins), Pregnyl, Novarel (urinary derived human chorionic gonadotropins)), Lupron Depot (gonadotropin releasing hormone agonists), leuprolide acetate (immediate release), or Cetrotide, Ganirelix (antagonists) for Preservation of Fertility
+Injectable Follicle Stimulating Hormones (Follistim AQ, Gonal-f, Gonal-f-RFF, Menopur (menotropins), Pregnyl, Novarel (urinary derived human chorionic gonadotropins)), gonadotropin releasing hormone agonists (Lupron Depot, Eligard, leuprolide acetate immediate release), or gonadotropin-releasing hormone antagonists (Cetrotide (cetrorelix), ganirelix) for Preservation of Fertility

-Requests for Injectable Follicle Stimulating Hormones (Follistim AQ, Gonal-f, Gonal-f, RFF, Menopur (menotropins), Pregnyl, Novarel (urinary derived human chorionic gonadotropins)), Lupron Depot (gonadotropin releasing hormone agonists), leuprolide acetate (immediate release), or Cetrotide, Ganirelix (antagonists) may be approved if the following criteria are met:
+Requests for Injectable Follicle Stimulating Hormones (Follistim AQ, Gonal-f, Gonal-f, RFF, Menopur (menotropins), Pregnyl, Novarel (urinary derived human chorionic gonadotropins)), gonadotropin releasing hormone agonists (Lupron Depot, Eligard, leuprolide acetate immediate release), or gonadotropin-releasing hormone antagonists (Cetrotide (cetrorelix), ganirelix) may be approved if the following criteria are met:

-- Individual is using in the preservation of fertility in pre-menopausal women that will receive chemotherapy with curative intent;

-AND. - II.
-Individual currently has a cancer diagnosis; AND - I. Individual meets one of the following: - A. Individual will receive chemotherapy for cancer with a curative intent; OR - HB.
-Individual will receive radiation therapy for cancer with a curative intent.
+- I. Individual is using in the preservation of fertility in pre-menopausal women; AND - II.
+One of the following: - A. Individual currently has a cancer diagnosis (NCCN 2A); AND - 1.
+Individual meets one of the following: - a.
+Individual will receive chemotherapy for cancer with a curative intent; OR - ndividual will receive radiation therapy for cancer with a curative intent;